Inviscid Limit of the Stochastic Hyperviscous Navier-Stokes Equations and Invariant Measures for the Euler Equations in $\mathbb R^2$: Abstract

-Later, we use the found invariant measure to construct stationary solutions to the stochastic hyperviscous $2$D Navier-Stokes equations, and finally perform the inviscid limit by means of the Jakubowski's version \cite[Theorem $2$]{Jakubowski_1997_almost_sure_skorokhod} of the Skorokhod Theorem.
+Later, we use the found invariant measure to construct (\textit{marginally}) stationary solutions to the stochastic hyperviscous $2$D Navier-Stokes equations, and finally perform the inviscid limit by means of the Jakubowski's version \cite[Theorem $2$]{Jakubowski_1997_almost_sure_skorokhod} of the Skorokhod Theorem.
 To this end, we find a sufficiently large space in which the laws of the viscous sequence are tight.
 This space has also to be small enough so that, after using the Jakubowski theorem, the convergence in that space is strong enough for the sequences of viscous solutions, as well as some auxiliary processes, to be convergent.
 A similar technique has been applied for finite-dimensional approximations to SPDEs in \cite{Brzezniak+Ondrejat_2013_stochastic_geometric_wave, Brzezniak+Motyl_2013_Existence_Martingale_Solution, Brzezniak+Motyl+Ondrejat_2017_Invariant_Measure_Stochastic_N-S}.

-Finally, the process resulting from the inviscid limit is proved to be stationary and its law is the sought invariant measure for the Euler equations, which inherits the moment estimates valid for the approximating sequence.
+Finally, the process resulting from the inviscid limit is proved to be \textit{marginally} stationary and its law is the sought invariant measure for the Euler equations, which inherits the moment estimates valid for the approximating sequence.

 The structure of the paper is as follows.
-In Section \ref{SEC:Notations}, we present some notations and preliminaries on frequently used functional spaces, operators and stochastic processes.
-Section \ref{SEC:main_result} gathers the main results of the paper.
-Section \ref{SEC:stoch_hyp_2D_NSE} formulates and solves the stochastic hyperviscous $2$D Navier-Stokes equations, whose Markov property and invariant measure are later studied in Section \ref{SEC:markov_invariant_NS}.
-In Section \ref{SEC:stationary_solution_EE}, we rigorously pass the stochastic Navier-Stokes equations to the inviscid limit.
+In Section~\ref{SEC:Notations}, we present some notations and preliminaries on frequently used functional spaces, operators and stochastic processes.
+Section~\ref{SEC:stoch_hyp_2D_NSE} formulates and solves the stochastic hyperviscous $2$D Navier-Stokes equations, whose Markov property and invariant measure are later studied in Section~\ref{SEC:markov_invariant_NS}.
+In Section~\ref{SEC:stationary_solution_EE}, we rigorously pass the stochastic Navier-Stokes equations to the inviscid limit.
 Hence, we derive an invariant measure for the deterministic Euler equations.
 Finally, the appendices gather some auxiliary results and technical lemmas used throughout the paper.